 In both instances, FishSource does not define a level above which a fishery or aquaculture industry is "sustainable".
 FishSource leaves it to the users of the FishSource data to do that themselves, according to whichever standard or definition of sustainability they are using.
 FishSource is like a thermometer – it reports a reading, but it’s up to the user to determine whether its “too hot, too cold, or just right”.

 FishSource scores provide users with simplified indicators of how fisheries are performing according to globally accepted measures of sustainability.
-The first three scores at left and above reflect the quality of the management and the two below communicate the state of the resource.
-Scores on environmental impacts of the fishery are under development and will be rolled out soon.
-The scores are each calculated on a scale from zero to ten with information obtained from stock assessment reports and from management measures adopted in the fishery.
+The first three scores at left and on top reflect the quality of the management, the two in the centre row communicate the state of the resource, and the bottom row shows the recently developed scores on environmental impacts of the fishery.
+The scores are each calculated on a scale from zero to ten with information obtained from stock assessment reports, from management measures adopted in the fishery, and from reliable reports on environmental impacts.
 By identifying strengths and challenges in the fishery, they can help to prioritize and implement improvements needed in the fishery.

 Cut-off points of “6” and “8” on the scores’ scale intend to map to scores of “60” and “80” in the more detailed and nuanced MSC standard, reflecting “acceptable standard but with improvements required” and “unconditional pass”, respectively.

 FishSource aquaculture scores provide users with simplified indicators of how aquaculture industries are adopting a zonal approach to management.
 The first two scores reflect the state of governance, while the last three communicate the status of management for key natural resources that the industry is dependent on.
 None of the scores set out specific limits to define acceptable levels of impact; rather, all of the scores focus on assessing the existence and efficacy of the system that is in place to manage key impacts of an aquaculture industry.